 If you enable high availability on an NSX Edge in a cross-vCenter NSX environment, both the active and standby NSX Edge appliances must reside within the same vCenter Server.
 If you migrate one of the members of an NSX Edge HA pair to a different vCenter Server system, the two HA appliances will no longer operate as an HA pair, and you might experience traffic disruption.

 You must have been assigned the Enterprise Administrator or NSX Administrator role.

 You must create a local segment ID pool, even if you have no plans to create NSX logical switches.

-Make sure the controller cluster is up and available before creating or changing a logical router configuration.
+Make sure that the controller cluster is up and available before creating or changing a logical router configuration.
 A logical router cannot distribute routing information to hosts without the help of NSX controllers.
-A logical router relies on NSX controllers to function, while edge services gateways (ESGs) do not.
+A logical router relies on NSX controllers to function, while Edge Services Gateways (ESGs) do not.

-If a logical router is to be connected to VLAN dvPortgroups, ensure that all hypervisor hosts with a logical router appliance installed can reach each other on UDP port 6999 for logical router VLAN-based ARP proxy to work.
+If a logical router is to be connected to VLAN dvPortgroups, ensure that all hypervisor hosts with a logical router appliance installed can reach each other on UDP port 6999.
+Communication on this port is required for logical router VLAN-based ARP proxy to work.

 Determine where to deploy the logical router appliance.

 The destination host must be part of the same transport zone as the logical switches connected to the new logical router's interfaces.

 Avoid placing it on the same host as one or more of its upstream ESGs if you use ESGs in an ECMP setup.
 You can use DRS anti-affinity rules to enforce this, reducing the impact of host failure on logical router forwarding.
 This guideline does not apply if you have one upstream ESG by itself or in HA mode.
 For more information, see the VMware NSX for vSphere Network Virtualization Design Guide at https://communities.vmware.com/docs/DOC-27683.